mharnetiaux/js-dev/README.md

 # React

 Local environment for Devs to mess around with React.

+# Cool Features

-It runs a local server listening on `localhost:3000`, once you've run the following commands:
+  Run server listening on `localhost:3000`, once you've run the following commands:

   1. `cd` into project root directory -- run `npm install`

   2. `npm run start` -- navigate to `localhost:8080`

-# Cool Features

   Run `npm build` to publish code into a `./dist` folder